celo-org/docs/docs/getting-started/wallets/index.md

 title: Digital Wallets for Celo
 id: index
 slug: /getting-started/wallets
+description: Overview of digital wallets available to send, spend, and earn Celo assets.
 ---

+# Digital Wallets for Celo

+Overview of digital wallets available to send, spend, and earn Celo assets.
 ## Choosing a Wallet

 Wallets are tools that create accounts, manage keys, and help users transact on the Celo network.